ziliThank/Analysis-of-workflow-of-NVDLA/README.md

                     // NvDlaError Compiler::emit(engine_ast::Graph * g, LoadableFactory::LoadablePrivPair &l){...}
                   ```
                 * begin building execution context and placing into the loadable
-                  Loadable is a binary file that contains neural network execution information.
-They describe how a model performance inference on NVDLA hardware.
-It has hierarchical data structures that break down model inference into a sequence of task execution.
-It also describes how data is stored and mapped in memory.
-It includes the hardware configuration for each their execution.
-Here is the first level data structures in a loadable.
-The SubmitListEntry and TaskListEntry describes the execution sequence of operators.
-The AddressListEntry and MemoryListEntry describes a memory mapping.
-The Blob stores wait constants.
-The TensorDescListEntry describes tensors.
-In order to generate loadables, we need to decide which hardware units to use and the proper configurations for those hardware units.
-We need to fill in computation parameters and prepare the source and destination data information for each operators.
-For unsupported operators we have to fall back to CPU for execution by using an emulator configuration procedure.
-In a NVDLA software stack, the user mode driver parses loadable and the kernel mode driver drive NVDLA based on the neural network information.
-NVDLA loadable is a communication interface between the NVDLA compiler and a NVDLA software stack.
                    ```c++
                       g->resetRelocEntries();   // clear the vector<ILoadable::RelocEntry> m_relocEntries of class Graph
                       PROPAGATE_ERROR_FAIL( g->prepareMemoryListEntries(loadable) );  //  prepares address and memory list entires, and sets MemoryListEntries, AddressListEntries and TensorDescListEntries for object loadable. a. creates meory id for each memory pool   b. creates memory id entries for non-pooled buffers   c. surfaces generate address id entries